ikskuh/zig-network/README.md

 - UDP multicast support

 ## Notes
-On Windows, all function calls will be blocking and will not interact with the standard library event loop, regardless of the io_mode set in the root file of your program.
+On Windows receive and send function calls are asynchronous and cooperate with the standard library event loop when `io_mode = .evented` is set in the root file of your program.
+Other calls (connect, listen, accept etc) are blocking.